-How do I receive credit at my home institution for the classes I take at FIU?
+How do I get credit at my home university for the classes I take at FIU?

 I already have health insurance.
-Am I still required to purchase the health insurance policy required by FIU?
+Do I have to purchase the health insurance policy required by FIU?

-Yes, per university policy, all international exchange students are required to purchase the health insurance policy that is required by FIU as it meets all medical and emergency requirements as per your visa status here as a student.
+Yes, per university policy, all international exchange students must purchase the health insurance policy required by FIU.
+This policy meets all U.S. visa requirements for medical and emergency coverage for exchange students.